uber/kraken/README.md

 tranfer to individual peers, so Kraken scales better with large blobs.
 On top of that, Kraken is HA and supports cross cluster replication, both are required for a reliable hybrid cloud setup.

+## BitTorrent

+Kraken was initially built with a BitTorrent driver, however we ended up implementing our own P2P driver based on BitTorrent protocol to allow for tighter integration with storage solutions and more control over performance optimizations.

+Kraken's problem space is slightly different with what BitTorrent was designed for.
+Kraken's goal is to reduce global max download time and communication overhead in a stable environment, while BitTorrent's designed for unpredictable environment, so it needs to defend against malicious or bad behaving peers and tries to preserve more copies of scarce data.

+Despite the differences, we re-examine Kraken's protocol from time to time, and if it's feasible, we hope to make it compatible with BitTorrent again.

 # Limitations